hibri/hibri.github.io/_posts/2022-07-20-terraform-code-smells-the-middleman.md

 Does it satisfy the five [CUPID properties](https://dannorth.net/2022/02/10/cupid-for-joyful-coding/)?

 * **Unix philosophy:** Does it do one thing well? it does, but all it does is delegate.
-The work is done by the resource that is wrapped
+The work is done by the resource that is wrapped in the module
 * **Predictable:** Does it do what you expect?
-It's easy to accidentally deploy the module in a non-compliant state
+It's unclear why a module is used than using the resource directly
 * **Idiomatic**: Does it feel natural?
 It introduces an extra level of in-direction compared to using the resource directly
 * **Domain-based:** does the solution model the problem domain?
 The module doesn't model the domain, it duplicates what Terraform does